cilium/design-cfps/cilium/CFP-39876-clustermesh-filtered-export.md

 | Any                     | Any                           | No Policies             | ✅ Allowed (no restrictions) |

 ## Global Service Support
-In the scoped-export mode, all services within global namespaces would automatically be marked as "global".
+In the scoped-export mode, all services within global namespaces would automatically be marked as global/local depending on the provided annotation on the namespace.
 Users are not required to explicitly annotate individual services.
-Also, a service which is annotated as global but does not reside in a global namespaces would no longer be global.
+Any service which is not inside a global namespace is considered local even if it has an associated global annotation.
+Such a service will not share backends with remote clusters in any case.

 ## MCS support
 Similar to global services, MCS support is only available for services created under global namespaces.